krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 }
 ```

-Whenever ngoy encounters an (HTML/XML) element that matches the CSS selector `selector`, the component 'takes over' the element.
+Whenever ngoy encounters an HTML element that matches the CSS selector `selector`, the component 'takes over' the element.
 The component then controls the element itself (aka host element) and it's content (including attributes).

 The component's template becomes the matching element's content.